bluerobotics/Cockpit-docs/content/usage/advanced/index.md

     - this may move around if the control station computer is on a boat
 1. move the map to follow the vehicle's current position
 1. download the current mission from the vehicle, and display it on the map
-1. execute the mission that is on the vehicle
+1. run the mission that is on the vehicle
 {{ easy_image(src="map-widget", width=350, center=true) }}

+{% note() %}
+[Mission Planning](#mission-planning) is documented in a dedicated section.
+{% end %}

+Configuration allows showing or hiding a trail of the vehicle's path over time.

 {{ easy_image(src="map-config", width=250, center=true) }}

 For vehicles with a supporting autopilot firmware and valid position estimate it is also possible to guide